Software engineering

 They argue that performance in layer 3 dominates performance as a whole.
 In other words, winning organizations wire their social circuitry better.
 For instance, Agile methods outperform Waterfall [AgileVsWaterfall2023].

-[Kim2023] offer the following tools to improve layer 3:
+[Kim2023] offers the following tools to improve layer 3:

 • Slowification to make it easier to solve problems.